Robinpig/Note/docs/CS/Java/JDK/Concurrency/Atomic.md

-# Atomic

-Since:1.5
+## Introduction

-*A small toolkit of classes that **support lock-free thread-safe programming on single variables**.*
+A small toolkit of classes that **support lock-free thread-safe programming on single variables**.

-*In essence, **the classes in this package extend the notion of volatile values, fields, and array elements to those that also provide an atomic conditional update operation of the form**:*
+In essence, **the classes in this package extend the notion of volatile values, fields, and array elements to those that also provide an atomic conditional update operation of the form**:

 ```java
  boolean compareAndSet(expectedValue, updateValue);
 ```

-*This method (which varies in argument types across different classes) **atomically sets a variable to the updateValue if it currently holds the expectedValue, reporting true on success**.
-The classes in this package also contain methods to **get and unconditionally set values**, as well as a weaker conditional atomic update operation **weakCompareAndSet** described below.*
+This method (which varies in argument types across different classes) **atomically sets a variable to the updateValue if it currently holds the expectedValue, reporting true on success**.
+The classes in this package also contain methods to **get and unconditionally set values**, as well as a weaker conditional atomic update operation **weakCompareAndSet** described below.

-*The specifications of these methods enable implementations to employ **efficient machine-level atomic instructions** that are available on contemporary processors.
-However on some platforms, support may entail some form of **internal locking**. **Thus the methods are not strictly guaranteed to be non-blocking -- a thread may block transiently before performing the operation**.*
+The specifications of these methods enable implementations to employ **efficient machine-level atomic instructions** that are available on contemporary processors.
+However on some platforms, support may entail some form of **internal locking**. **Thus the methods are not strictly guaranteed to be non-blocking -- a thread may block transiently before performing the operation**.

-*The memory effects for accesses and updates of atomics generally follow the rules for volatiles, as stated in The Java Language Specification (17.4 Memory Model) :*
+The memory effects for accesses and updates of atomics generally follow the rules for volatiles, as stated in The Java Language Specification (17.4 Memory Model) :

-1. *get has the memory effects of reading a volatile variable.*
+1. get has the memory effects of reading a volatile variable.
-2. *set has the memory effects of writing (assigning) a volatile variable.*
+2. set has the memory effects of writing (assigning) a volatile variable.
-3. *lazySet has the memory effects of writing (assigning) a volatile variable except that it permits reorderings with subsequent (but not previous) memory actions that do not themselves impose reordering constraints with ordinary non-volatile writes.
-Among other usage contexts, lazySet may apply when nulling out, for the sake of garbage collection, a reference that is never accessed again.*
+3. lazySet has the memory effects of writing (assigning) a volatile variable except that it permits reorderings with subsequent (but not previous) memory actions that do not themselves impose reordering constraints with ordinary non-volatile writes.
+4. Among other usage contexts, lazySet may apply when nulling out, for the sake of garbage collection, a reference that is never accessed again.
-4. *weakCompareAndSet **atomically reads and conditionally writes a variable but does not create any happens-before orderings**, so provides no guarantees with respect to previous or subsequent reads and writes of any variables other than the target of the weakCompareAndSet.*
+5. weakCompareAndSet **atomically reads and conditionally writes a variable but does not create any happens-before orderings**, so provides no guarantees with respect to previous or subsequent reads and writes of any variables other than the target of the weakCompareAndSet.
-5. *compareAndSet and all other read-and-update operations such as getAndIncrement **have the memory effects of both reading and writing volatile variables**.*
+6. compareAndSet and all other read-and-update operations such as getAndIncrement **have the memory effects of both reading and writing volatile variables**.

 ![Atomic](../img/Atomic.png)

 Instances of classes **AtomicBoolean, AtomicInteger, AtomicLong, and AtomicReference each provide access and updates to a single variable of the corresponding type**.
 Each class also provides appropriate utility methods for that type.
 For example, classes AtomicLong and AtomicInteger provide atomic increment methods.
 One application is to generate sequence numbers, as in:

 ```java
 class Sequencer {